 Through her sporting career, she racked up an impressive 8 gold, 6 silver and 2 bronze medals at the world’s most important athletic competitions.
 In 2007 she finally retired from competing in sports but she went on to become a sports commentator for RTE.

-For such a small country, Ireland has produced some of the most famous Irish people that are recognised all around the world.
-From well- known actors to presidents of the United States and Political leaders, sporting stars; there is nothing we can’t do and we have that Irish charm that people love, maybe that’s why Ireland is full of successful men and women.
+For such a small country, Ireland has produced some of the most famous Irish people that are recognised all around the globe.
+From well-known actors to presidents of the United States, Political leaders, musicians and sporting stars; it is no wonder how the Irish have made their mark all over the world.

 Have you ever met any famous Irish people?
 We would love to hear any stories you have of meeting famous Irish people!